iTwin/presentation/packages/hierarchies-react/README.md

 ### `useSelectionHandler`

-This is React hook that helps implement different selection modes in tree, whose state is managed through the `useTree` or `useUnifiedSelectionTree` hooks.
+This is a React hook that helps implement different selection modes in a tree, whose state is managed through the `useTree` or `useUnifiedSelectionTree` hooks.

 It takes 3 required properties: